ruby-china/rails-guides/source/association_basics.md

 * `:nullify` causes the foreign keys to be set to `NULL`.
 Callbacks are not executed.
 * `:restrict_with_exception` causes an exception to be raised if there are any associated records
 * `:restrict_with_error` causes an error to be added to the owner if there are any associated objects

-NOTE: This option is ignored when you use the `:through` option on the association.

 ##### `:foreign_key`